pulumi/pulumi-hugo/themes/default/content/blog/multi-lang-hackathon/index.md

 Thank you to all the participants!
 If you’d like to see some of the components in action, you can [watch our demo session](https://youtu.be/U7-eYSpB4o8).
 We saw the following component demos:

-- Run my d#!n container” which demonstrated a component to run a container on any of the major cloud providers.
+- "Run my d#!n container” which demonstrated a component to run a container on any of the major cloud providers.
 - A component that brings up a new Google Cloud Project.
 - A component for creating an AWS Lambda function fronted by API Gateway
 - A component for creating an Amazon CloudFront distribution backed by an S3 bucket